 We will travel along the 15 km of pebbled coastline, known as the Costa dei Trabocchi (Trabocchi Coast).
 All along the coastline are the traditional fishing houses which sit out over the water, called Trabocco, or Trabocchi (plural).
 Most are over 130 years old and they are unique to Abruzzo.

 Lunch today will be a truly unique experience.
 We will enjoy a leisurely lunch on our favourite Trabocco restaurant and enjoy a seafood feast on the trabocco itself, surrounded by water.
 After a chat about how the trabocchi are used to catch seafood, we will enjoy traditional seafood dishes.

-Afterwards we will make a short visit the Abby of San Giovanni in Venere, perched up high overlooking the Adriatic Sea and see the oldest olive tree in Abruzzo.
+Afterwards we will make a short visit the Abby of San Giovanni in Venere, perched up high overlooking the Adriatic Sea.

 Dinner tonight will be at our agriturismo accomodation… but we’re guessing you won’t need it!